IwunzeGE/aws-bootcamp-cruddur-2023/journal/week3.md

 Step 2&3 focuses more on secuirity requirements for sign-in ans sign-up - password requirements, MFA setup, account recovery options etc.

 ![cognito2](https://user-images.githubusercontent.com/110903886/223527078-ffa878db-f8eb-4102-9e10-fa07274821ce.png)

+Step 4 configures how you'd want your messages to be sent.
+If you are using SES, it will require you set up a verified SES profile.
+So we used Cognito defaults although it is limited to just 50 emails per day